I’m cold, so cold.

-Only the angels and I know what I have been, what I can become.
+Only the angels and I know what I have been, what I can become at will.
 Oh yes, I am deadly.
 The angels gave me their blessing.

 The dragoons will soon fear this area, learn never to approach.
 I’m the curse they laid on themselves.

-No more can the elderly, the pregnant, the children be slaughtered… But now I will sleep.
+No more will my people be slaughtered… But now I will sleep.
 Sleep!
 I’ve been awake seven years.

 In the morning I’ll be found wrapped in consecrated cloth, holy water beside me, the true Bible in my hands, true love in my heart.